PenO3-CW2B2/WebApp/README.md

 # web server for smart bike rental system
-The webserver has been build with jango and provides a way for users to hire bikes.
+The webserver has been build with django and provides a way for users to hire bikes.

 ## installation